sunnyallizzwell/AI_Face_Change/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Windows
 - [ ] Mac

-Are you try to use a GPU?
+Are you trying to use a GPU?
 - [ ] No. I am not using the `---gpu` flag
 - [ ] NVIDIA
 - [ ] AMD